mdasfari/DiamondHunter/README.md

 ### Controls

 - Movement: Use the arrow keys or W, A, S, D to move the character.
 - Jump: Press ‘Space’ to jump.
-(Double-Jump: Press Twice)
+(Double-Jump: Press Sapce again while in mid-air)
 - Attack: Press 'Control' button to attack with the weapon.
 - To reveal story (aka. lore on the wall), mouse-over with cursor.